Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

-After painstakingly building the site from scratch it may sense to try and recoup some of the many hours, I had invested into it.
+After painstakingly building the site from scratch it may sense to try and recoup some of the many hours, I had invested in it.

-But this went horrible wrong.
+But this went horribly wrong.
 Mostly thanks to me being a complete idiot!

 Let me explain.

 When I was testing the backend of the site, I needed a fair number of product images and because I was being lazy, I just pointed the admin website at an image folder on my laptop.
-This software then went through this uploaded each image and associating to the products in my e-commerce catalogue.
+This software then went through this uploaded each image and associating it with the products in my e-commerce catalog.

 So, this was all random and I didn’t pay much attention to the images uploaded.

-When the website eventually went live, I selected just a few products out of the many in the catalogue and uploaded proper product images that I took myself.
+When the website eventually went live, I selected just a few products out of the many in the catalog and uploaded proper product images that I took myself.

-So, fast forwarded several weeks or months later and I am demonstrating the backend to the guy who had just bought all my stock.
+So, fast-forward several weeks or months later and I am demonstrating the backend to the guy who had just bought all my stock.
 Within a few minutes of going through the back-end of the website up pops scantily clad women – most embarrassing!

 I couldn’t believe it.